falseAzure/DeepMusician/README.md

 ## Extensions

-This project can thus be summarised under the type of **bring your own method** as it can be expanded successively on the basis of four axes:
+This project can be summarised under the type of **bring your own method** as it can be expanded successively on the basis of four axes:

-- Monphonic - polyphonic
+- Monophonic - polyphonic
 - Additional midi parameters
 - Different music styles
-- Complexity of the model: RNN - LSTM - Transformer
+- Complexity of the model: RNN > LSTM > Transformer

-The fact that these extensions are largely independent of each other results in a modular structure of the project, in that the individual modules can be strung together as desired.
-This allows me to look at the different aspects of the individual components, but on the other hand does not give a definite goal of the project or model, but only a trajectory.
-However, this is also intentional and is meant to encourage the project to be pursued and expanded beyond the university levy.
+The fact that these extensions are largely independent of each other results in a **modular structure** of the project, in that the individual modules can be strung together as desired.
+This allows me to look at the different aspects of the individual components and evaluate them, but on the other hand does not give a definite goal of the project or model, rather only a trajectory that travels along the lines of a generative music model, that tries to enhance its creative potential.
+However, this is intentional and is meant to encourage the project to be pursued and expanded beyond the university levy in order to come up with a musical model that .

 ## Work-Breakdown Structure